Nadia Lee Cohen

-Nadia Lee Cohen (born November 15, 1992) is a British artist, photographer, and filmmaker.
-She works inside popular culture, citing inspiration from cinema, commercials, and consumerism, which then re-enters the mass media in the form of magazine covers, music videos and Instagram posts.
+Nadia Lee Cohen (born 15 November 1992) is a British artist, photographer, filmmaker, and model.

 Early life

-Born in 1992, Cohen was raised on an isolated farm in the English countryside with her father, mother and brother.
+Cohen was born in Essex in 1992, to an Israeli father of Moroccan Jewish descent, and a British mother of Ukrainian descent.
+She was raised on an isolated farm in the English countryside.

 Career

 Early work

-Lee Cohen’s parents helped her build sets in their garage for her earliest film and photographic projects while she attended the London College of Fashion, where she received the highest honors in BA and MA fashion photography.
+Lee Cohen's parents helped her build sets in their garage for her earliest film and photographic projects while she attended the London College of Fashion, where she graduated with BA (Hons) in fashion styling and photography and MA in fashion photography.
 She relocated to Los Angeles in search of the Hollywood scenery that inspired her, only to find the real Hollywood Boulevard was one of trashy stores and broken dreams.
-This became her new source of inspiration for her project Women that would be published six years later.
+This became her new source of inspiration for her project, Women, that would be published six years later.
 Her photographs and films are character-driven visions of saturated and surreal dreamscapes that capture the manifest pleasures and visceral terrors of the urban environment.

 Photography and literary work

-In 2020, Lee Cohen published her first book Women with IDEA; a major monograph six years in the making; the book featured 100 previously unseen portraits.
+In 2020, Lee Cohen published her first book, Women, with IDEA; a major monograph six years in the making; the book featured 100 previously unseen portraits.

-As a film director, Lee Cohen has worked with Tyler the Creator, Kali Uchis, A$AP Rocky and Katy Perry amongst others.
-Commercially, she has worked in fashion with campaigns for Balenciaga, Mac, Maison Margiela, Adidas, Schiaparelli, Gucci and Valentino.
-As a photographer, Nadia has shot iconic women including Billie Jean King, Pamela Anderson, Kim Kardashian, and Sophia Loren.
+As a film director, Lee Cohen has worked with Tyler, the Creator, Kali Uchis, A$AP Rocky and Katy Perry, among others.
+Commercially, she has worked in fashion with campaigns for Balenciaga, Mac, Maison Margiela, Adidas, Schiaparelli, Gucci, Miu Miu, and Valentino.
+As a photographer, Nadia has shot iconic women including Rihanna, Billie Jean King, Pamela Anderson, Kim Kardashian, and Sophia Loren.

-Lee Cohen's second book, Hello My Name Is waspublished by IDEA in December 2021.
+Lee Cohen's second book, Hello My Name Is, was published by IDEA in December 2021.
 It saw Lee Cohen physically manifest herself into 33 characters (both female and male) imagined from 33 found name badges.
 Alongside each portrait is a still-life of found objects associated with each persona.

 In 2021, Lee Cohen hosted the opening of The Academy Museum of Motion Pictures in Los Angeles, a night in collaboration with Vanity Fair, where she wore Daniel Roseberry’s iconic gold Schiaparelli design.

 In May 2022, Lee Cohen opened her first solo art exhibition in the United States at Jeffrey Deitch gallery in Los Angeles.
-The gallery presented a thematic showcase of Cohen’s photographic works from her monographs (Women and HELLO, My Name Is), in addition to an immersive installation featuring video works and life-like sculptures.
+The gallery presented a thematic showcase of Cohen's photographic works from her monographs (Women and HELLO, My Name Is), in addition to an immersive installation featuring video works and life-like sculptures.

+In 2024, Italian shoe brand Paris Texas partnered with Cohen on the design of two shoes.